Five steps to securing your identity infrastructure

 - Disable legacy authentication in Exchange Online.

-For more information, see the article Blocking legacy authentication protocols in Azure AD.
+For more information, see the article Blocking legacy authentication protocols in Microsoft Entra ID.

 Block invalid authentication entry points

 Using the verify explicitly principle, you should reduce the impact of compromised user credentials when they happen.
 For each app in your environment, consider the valid use cases: which groups, which networks, which devices and other elements are authorized – then block the rest.
-With Azure AD Conditional Access, you can control how authorized users access their apps and resources based on specific conditions you define.
+With Microsoft Entra Conditional Access, you can control how authorized users access their apps and resources based on specific conditions you define.

 For more information on how to use Conditional Access for your Cloud Apps and user actions, see Conditional Access Cloud apps, actions, and authentication context.